 - Or E) all the other options I didn’t think of and foolishly forgot to list?

 It was a veritable candy factory in my house!
-I even started laying the ground work for what would become these amazing chocolate coconut truffles.
+I even started laying the ground work for what would become these amazing vegan coconut truffles.

 Anywho, back to what I was saying, how do you feel about V-Day?
 I, myself, am totally a-okay with Valentine’s Day.
 I don’t get super jazzed about it, nor do I loathe it, or anything.
 But I will say that I LOVE, love, love one part of V-Day: the CHOCOLATE!!!